elixirschool/elixirschool/lessons/composition.md

 # Composition

 We know from experience its unruly to have all of our functions in the same file and scope.
-In this lesson we're going to cover how to group functions and define a specialize map known as a struct in order to organize our code more efficiently.
+In this lesson we're going to cover how to group functions and define a specialized map known as a struct in order to organize our code more efficiently.

 ## Table of Contents